jhustata/book/_sources/hhh.md

 Now you have successfully written your first program.
 Its now a Stata command; however, its role is highly specific.

-How may we generalize its function and tailor it to user-defined needs?
-That is what we are going to cover ove the next 5 weeks!!
+How may we generalize its function and tailor it to user-defined needs? **Perhaps by deploying user-defined macros**?